BrandonCorey/JS_175_notes/express_cheatsheet.md

 const { body, validationResult } = require("express-validator");
 ```

+Remember that for each check,** we are defining the passing condition**, and if they fail, the message is added to the object returned by `validatonResult`
 - `body` - A function that takes an argument and parses a `req.body` for the matching value of that argument
   - `trim` - Can trim whitespace from a string (normal JS function)
   - `isLength` - Checks if a string's length falls in a certain range.
 Can be passed an object argument speciying the min, max, or both